 Be a beekeeper for a day!
 Sean will take great care of you.
 No experience needed - and it's very safe.

 2020 Tours: “Bee Farm & Honey Culinary Experience:" Book in advance.
 Tours are Friday and Saturday, May through August, 9:30 AM-1:30 PM

 - Learning about the lives of honeybees, their caste system, division of labor and hive equipment.

 - Putting on a bee suit, veil and gloves to journey into the world of a bee colony with the beekeeper.

 - Pouring your own 4 oz bottle of honey.

 - Enjoying a honey tasting of nectar fresh from their hives.

 - Pairing your honey with cheese, meats, fruit, and crackers.

-$90/person.
+$105/person.
+Plus private tours (minimum 6 people or $660).
 Go to Killer Bees Web site for details and online booking.
 Limited spots, so book ASAP.
 Due to their mountaintop location, you will meet at the bottom of the mountain and ride a shuttle to the top.

 Your last stop on the tour is their farm store.
 Take home some souvenirs.
 Go to Killer Bees Web site to see and buy their products.